 Markdown Guide

-hum uses GitHub Flavored Markdown (GFM) with syntax highlighting and XSS-safe rendering.
+hum uses GitHub Flavored Markdown (GFM) with syntax highlighting, math rendering (KaTeX), diagrams (Mermaid), and rich embeds.
 Here's every supported feature.

 Headings